Reflections

 “You did not choose me, but I chose you.” – John 15:16

-“Nothing can separate us from the love of God that is in Christ Jesus.” – Romans 8:39
+“Nothing can separate us from the love of God in Christ Jesus.” – Romans 8:39

 • You are redeemed.

-“In Him we have redemption through His blood, the forgiveness of sins.” – Ephesians 1:7
+“In Him we have redemption through His blood.” – Ephesians 1:7

 • You are a new creation.